jonaolden/mcpbi/docs/Development_Plan.md

 Query: For querying operations
 - QueryTableData (instead of PreviewTableData)
-- QueryDAX (instead of EvaluateDAX)
+- RunQuery (implemented as replacement for EvaluateDAX)

 # Improvements